karthik/holepunch/README.md

 write_dockerfile(maintainer = "your_name")
 # To write a dockerfile.
 It will automatically pick the date of the last modified file, match it to
 # that version of R and add it here.
-You can override this by passing r_date to some arbitrary date (but one for which a R version exists).
+You can override this by passing r_date to some arbitrary date
+# (but one for which a R version exists).

 generate_badge()
 # This generates a badge for your readme.

 # At this time 🙌 push the code to GitHub 🙌

-# And click on the button OR use to get the build ready ahead of time.
+# And click on the butadgeR use to get the build ready ahead of time.
 build_binder()
 # 🤞🚀
 ```